stevenmyhre/mail-tracker/README.md

 * jdavidbakr\MailTracker\Events\ViewEmailEvent
 * jdavidbakr\MailTracker\Events\LinkClickedEvent

+If you are using the Amazon SNS notification system, an event is fired when you receive a permanent bounce.
+You may want to mark the email as bad or remove it from your database.

+* jdavidbakr\MailTracker\Events\PermanentBouncedMessageEvent

 To install an event listener, you will want to create a file like the following:

 ``` php